processing/art-plus-code/_curriculum/02-03-Assessment.md

 - **Familiarity of syntax**.
 An ability to locate bracket pairings and identify the differences between various syntax items
     - Can the student highlight the correct bracket pairings in code?
 And where to put their code between which brackets?
-    - Can the student identify when to use a semicolon? what a function (ie. setup() and draw()) looks like? where the statements or instructions go within functions?
+    - Can the student identify when to use a semicolon?
+Can they identify what a function (ie. setup() and draw()) looks like?
+Or where the statements or instructions go within functions?
     - Can the student identify how the Cartesian coordinate system relates to the syntax (what we mean by X and Y position)?
-Or relationships to mathematics (arithmetic and geometry) - ie. diameter for circle, width and height for rectangles, etc.
+Or relationships to mathematics (arithmetic and geometry) - ie. diameter for circle, width and height for rectangles.
 - Develop a productive workflow
     - Can the student identify where to properly search for help?
-If it’s a function or code vocab word they don’t know, do they check References?
+If it’s a function or code vocabulary word they don’t know, do they check References?
 If it’s inspiration, do they check Examples?
     - Can the student refer to the Console Log and utilize it for debugging issues?
     - Can the student set up a desktop environment that helps them best navigate the Web Editor and Reference page?
 Or, even the desk itself: starting with drawing out their code ideas with pen and paper first?
 - Instructional arts